dotnet/designs/proposed/swift-interop.md

 - How does this interop interact with the existing Objective-C interop experience?
     - This interop story will exist separately from the Objective-C interop story.
 We will not provide additional support for passing representations of Swift types to Objective-C projections or vice-versa.
 We may re-evaluate this based on user pain points and cost.
+- Library Evolution mode seems to add a lot of complexity.
+Do we need to interact with it for our v1 solution?
+    - We need to use LibraryEvolution mode for our Swift interop as that is the only ABI-stable story for Swift.
+Otherwise we'd need to re-compile the Swift code per-OS-version for each possible target OS, instead of building the managed code once for all target iOS or macOS versions (which is how .NET generally works today).
+Also, we wouldn't be able to use the documented `.swiftinterface` files.
+We'd need to use the compiler-specific `.swiftmodule` files or parse Swift code directly, both of which are much more expensive.
+Additionally, many core Swift libraries are only exposed with Library Evolution enabled.

 ## Related GitHub Issues